Ronnie McCollum: Personal

 McCollum has one daughter and son by his wife, Miek, whom he met while playing in Belgium.
 He is an only child of parents Ronnie and Beverly McCollum.
-His uncle is Cedric Wright, who was a standout defensive football player at Memphis State and is still ranked in the top 10 for many defensive statistical categories, while his cousin is Mike Davis, the current head men's basketball coach for the Detroit Mercy Titans.
+His uncle is Cedric Wright, who was a standout defensive football player at Memphis State and is still ranked in the top 10 for many defensive statistical categories, while his cousin is Mike Davis, the current head men's basketball coach for the Mississippi Valley State Delta Devils.